Barium: barium diiodide dihydrate

 BaCO3 + 2HI(aq) → BaI2(aq)

-What follows is the calculated isotope pattern for the BaI2.2H2O unit with the most intense ion set to 100%.
+THe chart below shows the calculated isotope pattern for the formula BaI2.2H2O with the most intense ion set to 100%.

 The data on these compounds pages are assembled and adapted from the primary literature and several other sources including the following.